-A small black plastic cinch is provided to allow the cables to be pulled tight behind the head.
+A small black anodized aluminum cinch is provided to allow the cables to be pulled tight behind the head.
 It slides easy and helps provide a very secure feeling fit.

 After inserting both ESR monitors and cinching the cable, I did several head movements, walked around, and even did some exercises to try and dislodge the monitors and cables.